MatGpy/Python_portfolio/tic_tac_toe/README.md

 **How to use this program?**

-If user uses linux device:
+If user uses Linux device:

 In order to use this program, user has to open terminal, change directory to the location where this program is saved on user's device and type 'python3 tic_tac_toe.py'.
 After this step, user has to choose a sign they want to use during the game and then, with every turn, user has to choose coordinates of the table field where they want to put their sign.

-If user uses windows device:
+If user uses Windows device:

 In order to use this program, user has to open tic_tac_toe.py file with Python IDE of their choice (for example Visual Studio Code) and run it (for example, you can run the file in Visual Studio Code by pressing a triangle on the top right side of the window).
 After this step, user has to choose a sign they want to use during the game and then, with every turn, user has to choose coordinates of the table field where they want to put their sign.

-Alternatively, user can run this file using windows powershell - then, process of running the program is similar to running the program on linux device: user has to change directory to the location where this program is saved on their device and type 'python3 tic_tac_toe.py' into the terminal.
+Alternatively, user can run this file using Windows Powershell - then, process of running the program is similar to running the program on linux device: user has to change directory to the location where this program is saved on their device and type 'python3 tic_tac_toe.py' into the terminal.
 After these steps, user can use this program.

 **Description of all program's variables:**